edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 Aside: Anonymous functions and operator sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are actually neater ways to write the above expression.
+There are neater ways to write the above expression.
 One way
 would be to use an anonymous function:

 ::